brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-10-adobe-browserlab-integration-for-firebug.md

----
-layout: post
-title: Adobe BrowserLab integration for Firebug
+# Adobe BrowserLab integration for Firebug
----

 On October 8, Adobe announced new features for <a href="https://browserlab.adobe.com/">BrowserLab</a> that are designed to enhance existing workflows and attract web developers who use <a href="http://getfirebug.com/">Firebug</a>.